bnclabs/llrb-index/README.md

 Note that this implementation of LLRB do not provide ``durability gaurantee`` and ``not thread safe``.

-Refer to this [wikipedia link] for more information on LLRB algorithm.
+Refer to this [Wikipedia link][wikilink] for more information on LLRB algorithm.

 **Licensing**